EricValenzuela02/EricValenzuela02/README.md

 - 👋 Hi, I’m @EricValenzuela02
-- Im interested in information security topics, ethical haking, dev tools, python, linux and more
+- Im interested in information security topics, ethical hacking, tools, python, linux and more
 - 📫 How to reach me ... ericvs02@hotmail.com